alexanderyshin99/greek-mythology/README.md

-# all about the mythology world
+# All About the Mythology World
 a website that has a list and short description of every god and hero